 Our doctors at Riverside Doctors' Hospital Williamsburg are pleased to share their knowledge on health-related topics that matter to you and your family.
-Robert Harding, MD, Latrina Lemon, MD, and John Mincks, MD, are hospitalists, board-certified physicians specially trained to care for you in the hospital.
+Robert Harding, MD, John Mincks, MD, Srihar Chitti, MD and Michael Reynolds are hospitalists, board-certified physicians specially trained to care for you in the hospital.

 Q: How did you decide what kind of services to make available at Riverside Doctors' Hospital Williamsburg?

-LL: In all the areas where patient care is provided, we have deployed leading-edge technology that enhances safety and quality throughout the facility.
-We’ve also improved the way we transition older adults from the hospital to their home or to another level of care.
-As Dr. Harding said, we all worked together.
-So the people that actually provide the care – physicians and clinical staff – had an early and ongoing role in the way patients would receive care.
-This kind of collaboration at the clinical and administrative level is something that defines Riverside Health System in general and the new hospital in particular.
+In all the areas where patient care is provided, we have deployed leading-edge technology that enhances safety and quality throughout the facility.
+We've also improved the way we transition older adults from the hospital to their home or to another level of care.
+The people that actually provide the care - physicians and clinical staff - had an early and ongoing role in the way patients would receive care.
+This kind of collaboration at the clinical and administrative level is something that defines Riverside Health System in general and Riverside Doctors' Hospital in particular.
 I think the future of medicine, no matter what course health reform takes, will be about this teamwork between management and medical staff and the very positive impact it can have on patients.

-JM: We have meetings each morning between physicians and and clinical staff to better allocate resources, improve patient care and focus on safety.
-It’s part of what we do on a daily basis and it’s another example of shared decision-making.
-Other hospitals may follow a similar path, though I don’t know of any facility where the doctors have a stronger voice in the services that will be available to patients.
+We have meetings each morning between physicians and and clinical staff to better allocate resources, improve patient care and focus on safety.
+It's part of what we do on a daily basis and it's another example of shared decision-making.

 Q: What's the role of a hospitalist when it comes to surgery?